Irving Berlin: "White Christmas" (1942)

 The 1942 film Holiday Inn introduced "White Christmas", one of the most recorded songs in history.
-First sung in the film by Bing Crosby (along with Marjorie Reynolds, whose voice was dubbed by Martha Mears), it has sold over 50 million records and stayed no. 1 on the pop and R&B charts for 10 weeks.
+First sung in the film by Bing Crosby (along with Marjorie Reynolds, whose voice was dubbed by Martha Mears), it stayed no. 1 on the pop and R&B charts for 10 weeks, and went on to over 50 million records.
 Crosby's version is the best-selling single of all time.
 Music critic Stephen Holden credits this partly to the fact that "the song also evokes a primal nostalgia—a pure childlike longing for roots, home and childhood—that goes way beyond the greeting imagery."

 Richard Corliss also notes that the song was even more significant having been released soon after America entered World War II: [it] "connected with...
 GIs in their first winter away from home.
 To them it voiced the ache of separation and the wistfulness they felt for the girl back home, for the innocence of youth...."
 Poet Carl Sandburg wrote, "We have learned to be a little sad and a little lonesome without being sickly about it.
-This feeling is caught in the song of a thousand jukeboxes and tune whistled in streets and homes.
-"I'm Dreaming of a White Christmas'.
+This feeling is caught in the song of a thousand jukeboxes and tune whistled in streets and homes, 'I'm Dreaming of a White Christmas'.
 When we sing that we don't hate anybody.
 And there are things we love that we're going to have sometimes if the breaks are not too bad against us.
 Way down under this latest hit of his, Irving Berlin catches us where we love peace."

 "White Christmas" won Berlin the Academy Award for Best Music in an Original Song, one of seven Oscar nominations he received during his career.
 In subsequent years, it was re-recorded and became a top-10 seller for numerous artists: Frank Sinatra, Jo Stafford, Ernest Tubb, The Ravens and The Drifters.
 It would also be the last time a Berlin song went to no. 1 upon its release.

 Berlin is the only Academy Award presenter and Academy Award winner to open the "envelope" and read his or her own name (for "White Christmas").
-This result was so awkward for Berlin (since he had to present the Oscar to himself) that the Academy changed the rules of protocol the following year to prevent this situation from arising again.
+This result was so awkward for Berlin (since he had to present the Oscar to himself) that the academy changed the rules of protocol the following year to prevent this situation from arising again.

 Talking about Irving Berlin's "White Christmas", composer–lyricist Garrison Hintz stated that although songwriting can be a complicated process, its final result should sound simple.
 Considering the fact that "White Christmas" has only eight sentences in the entire song, lyrically Mr. Berlin achieved all that was necessary to eventually sell over 100 million copies and capture the hearts of the American public at the same time.